Find your Frequently Asked Questions here

 The Solarcentury team who joined Statkraft have developed and built out more than 75 solar farms across the UK since 2011, giving them unparalleled experience in solar development in the UK.

-The consultation will take place up until late Spring 2024, followed by submission of the application to PEDW and the Welsh Minister in late Summer 2024.
-If the application is successful, construction would take around 6-9 months, so the site could be generating solar power by late 2027.
+The statutory consultation is taking place from 8 October – 19 November 2024, followed by submission of the application to PEDW and the Welsh Minister in Winter 2024/2025.
+If the application is successful, construction would take around 6-9 months, so the site could be generating solar power by late 2027

 Consulting the Community

-Throughout the design stage, we talk to consultees to gather feedback, and continue studies and assessments that help shape the design of the final project set out in the application documents.
+Throughout the design stage, we talked to consultees to gather feedback, and carried out studies and assessments that helped shape the design of the final project set out in the draft application documents.

 To stay up to date with our project, you can provide contact details via the postal reply card or our Get In Touch page.
 We will email you with details of major project milestones.
 We will also update our Project Updates page as the project progresses.